How to roll back from macOS Mojave to High Sierra

 If you’ve decided to downgrade because Mojave is running slowly, you could try improving its performance first, by getting rid of unwanted files.
 CleanMyMac X scans for junk files, such as those created by iTunes, the Photos app, and the Mac’s own system software.
 You can then preview what it’s found and recommends you delete and decide for yourself what you want to get rid of, or you can just press a button and have it delete everything it’s found.
 You might find that just by deleting these file, performance improves considerably.
 Moreover, the app has a special Optimization and Maintenance tools designed to improve your Mac's speed.
 You can get started with CleanMyMac very quickly by downloading it here (for free).

-How to downgrade from Mojave to High Sierra
+How to downgrade from macOS Mojave to macOS High Sierra

 Step 1: Back up your Mac

 Step 2: Make notes

 The process of downgrading wipes everything from your hard drive, including passwords, license keys and settings.
 If you have a backup of your Mac from before you upgraded to Mojave, you should be able to migrate much of that data back to your Mac once you’ve reinstalled High Sierra.
 However, it’s a good idea to make sure you have a note of all the passwords, settings, licence keys and other data you’re likely to need.
 If you use a password manager that syncs with other devices, you could use that to store all the data you need.
 Otherwise, any cloud-based note-taking tool that encrypts notes will do.

 It’s also a good idea to make screenshots of settings, to make it easier to set them back up later on.
 You should store these on an external disk, or cloud storage space.